- Watch the I Bike Here videos to learn about how cycling is a quick and fun way to get around UBC campus.

 Preventing Bike Theft

-To prevent that sinking feeling in your stomach when you return to find your bike stolen, combine some of the following tips to keep your bike safe.
+Combine some of the following tips to help keep your bike safe.
 To reduce theft:

-- Choose a good lock.
+- Choose a good (U)lock.
 When it comes to bike locks, you get what you pay for!
 They may be cheaper, but flimsy wire and cable locks are easily cut.
-U-locks, O-locks, and square-link heavy chain locks are the best bang for your buck.
+U-locks are the best bang for your buck.
 Big U-locks with lots of space are easy to break open, so choose smaller ones made of hardened steel.
 Use multiple locks if you can – cable locks can make good secondary locks, particularly when put through both wheels.

 - Pick a visible area to lock your bike in.
 Although bikes can be stolen in broad daylight with people around, thieves prefer to work in low profile areas.

 - Choose the object you’re locking to very carefully.
-Don’t lock to the sides of bike racks, which can be unbolted fairly easily.
-Trees and signposts can be sawed through, and bikes can be lifted over poles if there’s enough room at the top between the lock and the sign at the top of the pole.
+Trees can be sawed through, poles can be lifted, and bikes can be lifted over poles if there’s enough room at the top between the lock and the sign at the top of the pole.

 - Lock your bike PROPERLY so that the lock runs through: